sdalal1/shaildalal.github.io/_projects/bot_ros.md

 **Description:**

-The project was to engineer a sophisticated dot-painting system.
+The project was created as a team to engineer a sophisticated dot-painting system.
 The primary objective was to leverage the Emika Franka Panda 7 DOF robotic arm to create captivating pointillism artwork.
 To achieve this, we integrated cutting-edge technologies encompassing computer vision, color detection, and precision trajectory planning.
 Notably, the team developed intricate algorithms specifically tailored to transform images into a series of precise points suitable for the pointillism-based painting technique.

 **Image Transformation:**
    - Engaged in the intricate process of transforming high-resolution images into a series of meticulously placed dots.
 This involved meticulous planning and execution to ensure the accuracy and fidelity of the pointillism rendition.